 Thoughtful Design and Additional Features

 - Utensil Holders: Dedicated compartments keep silverware upright for better drying and organized storage.
-Look for removable ones for easy cleaning.
+Removable ones are easier to clean.

-- Cup and Glass Holders: External hooks or specialized slots are great for drying delicate glassware securely.
+- Cup and Glass Holders: External hooks or specialized slots are great for securely drying delicate glassware.

 - Cutting Board Holders: Some racks include integrated slots for drying cutting boards, optimizing space.